ivn-cote/eco/README.md

 Once we need polyfill for library code, we already have it on SPA level.

-Let's consider the second possible way of `library` using — as a prepared script. *Roolup failed to insert all required polyfills on the build stage.*
+Let's consider the second possible way of `library` using — as a prepared script. *Roolup failed to insert all required polyfills on the build stage.* Or maybe we are wrong with configuration.